Skip to Content

 We get a lot of questions about overwintering, so here are some of the most common.
 Hopefully these can help you feel confident as you try it yourself.

 Why cut off all the leaves?
 The leaves are a feeding place for aphids and other sap sucking insects.
 Since the goal is ‘hibernation,’ the leaves are more of a risk than an asset.
-Rest assured, if you plant survives the initial cut back, it will regrow new leaves from the nodes on each stem.
+Rest assured, if your plant survives the initial cut back, it will regrow new leaves from the nodes on each stem.
 You’ll likely see it trying to do so a few weeks after bringing it indoors!

 Should I cut back new foliage that grows indoors?
 After moving the plants inside, your plants will likely start to grow new leaves within 1-2 weeks.
 We typically trim back new foliage every 2 weeks to keep the plants tidy, but you can allow it to grow if you wish.
 The cooler the temperature, the less leaves will grow.